mrigankpawagi/Roam/README.md

 I created Roam to track my progress as I explored my university campus one last time before graduating, gamifying the experience and motivating myself to explore more every day.
 Since no existing app did just this, I *vibe-coded* Roam to fill that gap.

 Roam turns any area into an exploration challenge.
 Draw boundaries, set your difficulty, and start walking.
 The app tracks where you've been with a dark overlay that clears as you explore.
+Roam also shows you the percentage of your selected area that has been explored.

 | Main Dashboard | Area Creation | Active Exploration |
 |:---:|:---:|:---:|